 Illustration by Ayo Arogunmati/ROMA

-There is a scene about halfway through Roma that captures the imagination and creativity of the director, Alfonso Curon.
+There is a moment halfway through Roma that captures the imagination and creativity of Alfonso Cuarón.
 It was the love scene with Cleo and Fermin.
-Shot in black and white, Curon creates an intimate scene with the two characters, using light to enhance the shadows and creating a contrast between the two characters.
+Shot in black and white, Cuarón creates an intimate setting with the two characters using light to enhance the shadows and create a contrast.

-Roma, a film directed by Alfonso Cuaron, who also produced and co-edited the film, was set in the early 1970’s.
-A semi-autobiography, it is based on Cuaron’s upbringing in a middle-class home in Colonia Roma.
-The film is a tale about the relationship between a housemaid and a nuclear family.
-Apart from the stunning display of cinematography and direction, what is not lost throughout the film is the focus on the housemaid and her role as the second mother to the children in the film.
-Cuaron, whether intimately aware of his focus, used his film as an empathy machine to challenge our ideas about story-telling and what story needs to be told.
+Roma, a film directed by Alfonso Cuarón, is a semi-autobiography set in the early 1970s about the relationship between a housemaid and a nuclear family.
+Apart from the stunning display of cinematography and direction, the film never loses focus on the housemaid and her role as the second mother of the house.
+Cuarón uses his film as an empathy machine to challenge ideas about story-telling.